 As a Jewish leader and educator, you know that Israel is an amazing place that offers unparalleled opportunities for adventure, reflection, and growth.
 For so many Reform Jews, the Israel experience is a chance to connect to our collective history and culture, wrestle with challenging questions and issues, and explore the unlimited potential to find their place in the Jewish future.

-For you as a member of our staff, this is your chance to build on your own Israel experience, and shape the formative conversations our participants have around Israel, Judaism, and what it means to be an engaged and connected individual in the modern world.
+- You will lead formative conversations around Israel, Judaism, and what it means to be an engaged and connected individual in the modern world

 Madrich(a) Job Description

 Working for NFTY in Israel is a great opportunity to have a lasting impact on the lives of our teens while developing important lifelong skills and experiencing the summer of your life!
 Please review the complete job description to best understand the requirements of the Madrich(a) position.

 - Previous experience traveling in Israel (ideally with an in-depth peer program)